 Full refunds are available if cancellation occurs 24 hours prior to the first scheduled session.
 Failure to give 24 hours notice will result in the participant being charged the full amount of the first session.
 Persons who wish to cancel after the first completed session will be eligible for a 50 percent refund on the remaining balance of the sessions purchased.

-Youth, ARC and adult classes are evaluated for minimum enrollment one week prior to the first day of class.
+Youth, ARC and adult classes are evaluated for minimum enrollment 72 hours prior to the first day of class.
 If minimum enrollment is not met at this time, the class will be cancelled.
 Classes that have met minimum enrollment will continue to accept registrants until the maximum has been met or the first day of class, whichever comes first.

 If you are canceling a membership within 60 days of purchasing, a $50 cancellation fee plus prorated pass fee will be applied.
 Annual and 6-Month memberships are non-refundable after the first 60 days.
 All other passes are non-refundable and non-transferable.